sumiya-kuroda/Fiji-macro/README.md

 ---

 ### AvgStackMontage
-Same as `AvgStackMultiPlanes` but additionally produces a tiled montage image showing all N planes in a single window, arranged in the most square grid possible.
+Reads the most recent `.tif` file and produces a single tiled montage image showing all N planes in one window.
+Does **not** produce a scrollable stack.

 | N planes | Grid |
 |----------|------|